 Trump supporters, counter-protesters clash in San Diego

-SAN DIEGO (AP) — Supporters of President Donald Trump clashed with counter-protesters in San Diego on Saturday, prompting police to declare the gathering an unlawful assembly due to acts of violence.
+SAN DIEGO (AP) — Supporters of President Donald Trump clashed with counter-protesters in San Diego on Saturday, prompting police to declare the gathering an unlawful assembly because of acts of violence.

+Officers were hit with rocks, bottles and eggs, police said, and the crowd directed pepper spray at them.

-KSWB-TV tweeted video of counter demonstrators, most of them dressed in black, throwing a folding chair and spraying a chemical irritant at a smaller group of people participating in the march on the Pacific Beach boardwalk.
+KSWB-TV tweeted video of counter demonstrators, most of them dressed in black and waving an antifa flag, throwing a folding chair and spraying a chemical irritant at a smaller group of people participating in the march on the Pacific Beach boardwalk.

 The station said in other instances, members of both groups shoved and threw objects at one another.